-Exams: There will be three exams and a cumulative final.
+There will be three exams and a cumulative final.
 These will be given in class on the days listed.
 No exams will be dropped.
 To be fair to everybody, I will not answer ANY questions during exams (even about typos) - this puts everyone on equal footing during the exams.
-The material does build on itself, so it is important to understand all of the concepts as we go.
+Tests will consist of short-answer questions and some longer problems.
+The exams will all be cumulative, and the material does build on itself, so it is important to understand all the concepts as we go.
 Exams will be given in class on the days listed.
-If you miss an exam with a valid excuse (e.g. a note from your doctor or Wardenburg), then the weight of your final will be increased.
-Undocumented illnesses do not count as valid excuses (as long as this is not in conflict with a University policy).
+If you miss an exam with a valid excuse (e.g., illness), then the weight of your final will be increased.
+Please do Not feel the need to try and reschedule an exam no matter the reason you miss one.
+We simply reweight the final in all circumstances.
+If you know in advance that you will miss an exam, sometimes we can arrange for you to take it a day or two early.
 Note that the exam dates below are not tentative - exams will be given in class on the days listed.
-NO EXAMS Will Be DROPPED!!
+NO EXAMS WILL BE DROPPED!!